 9. Economic Duress in Contract Law: Definition & Cases

 After you complete this lesson, you will understand what constitutes economic duress.
-You will also learn the elements of economic duress and review several examples.
+You will have learned the elements of economic duress and reviewed several examples.

 Earning College Credit